aws/aws-fpga/FAQs.md

 There are four debug capabilities supported in F1 for FPGA debug:

-1) The first is the use of Xilinx's ChipScope.
-Xilinx ChipScope is natively supported on F1 and included in the AWS Shell.
+* The first is the Virtual JTAG included in the AWS Shell.
 It provides equivalent function to JTAG debugger with exception that it's an emulated JTAG-over-PCIe.
-ChipScope circuit is pre-integrated with AWS Shell and available to the instance over memory-mapped PCIe space.
-The ChipScope driver is included with the F1 SDK.
+Based on Xilinxs' ChipScope circuit is pre-integrated with AWS Shell and available to the instance over memory-mapped PCIe space.
+The driver is included with the F1 SDK.

-2) The second is the usage metrics available through the FPGA Image Management tools.
+* The second is the usage metrics available through the FPGA Image Management tools.
 The `fpga-describe-local-image` command allows the F1 instance to query metrics from the Shell and Shell to Custom Logic (CL) interface.
 See Shell Interface specification and FPGA Image Management tools for more information on supported metrics.

-3) An emulated LED represents the status of 16 different LEDs (On/Off).
+* Virtual LEDs.
+An emulated LEDs that represents the status of 16 different LEDs (On/Off).
 The LED status is read through the PCIe management Physical Function (PF).

-4) An emulated DIP Switch represents a generic 16 binary DIP switch that is passed to the CL.
+* Virtual DIP Switch.
+An emulated DIP Switch represents a generic 16 binary DIP switch that is passed to the CL.

-##AWS FPGA Shell
+Refer to [Virtual JTAG readme](./hdk/docs/Virtual_JTAG_XVC.md) for more details.

+##Shell
 **Q: Do I need to interface to the AWS Shell?**

 Yes.
 The only way to interface to PCIe and the instance CPU is using the AWS Shell.
 The AWS Shell is included with all F1 FPGAs.
 There is no option to run the F1 FPGA without a Shell.
 The Shell takes care of the non-differentiating heavy lifting tasks like PCIe tuning, FPGA I/O assignment, power, thermal management, and runtime health monitoring.